-The DSL (or a deputy) should ensure they are engaging with children's social care and specialist services as required.
+The DSL (or a deputy) should ensure they are engaging with Children's Social Care and specialist services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and/or sexual violence specialists will be required.
 The school's risk assessment should not replace the detailed assessments of expert professionals.
-Any such professional assessments should be used to inform the school's approach to supporting and protecting pupils, influencing any update of the initial risk assessment.
+Any such professional assessments should be used to inform the school's approach to supporting and protecting pupils and updating of our own risk assessment.